 Five Tools to Rebuild Emotional Capacity

 This is not about doing more.
 It is about choosing practices that help you recover presence, rhythm, and emotional elasticity.
 These leadership mental resilience tools are simple, research-backed, and deeply human.
+They are equally effective for professionals in London and worldwide high-pressure environments.

 1. 90-Second Rule